People

 PhD (University of British Columbia); MA (The University of Akron); MSc, BSc (Sun Yat-sen University)

-Head and Chair Professor of Geography
+Chair Professor of Geography and Interim Head

 Fellow of the Academy of Social Sciences (UK)